Site map © Soft Byte Ltd 2012, 2019 Photos & screen shots are for illustrative purposes and may differ slightly from actual product.

 SilverLink 4 or 5 (when Find Link doesn’t work and before doing Refresh Firmware)

 Make sure your USB cable or USB converter is attached.
 If your USB cable has a power supply unit make sure it is switched on.

 Open Device Manager as follows.

-5. This will produce additional lines in the list of devices, one for each port that the computer has.
+4. This will produce additional lines in the list of devices, one for each port that the computer has.
 Each new line will be something like “USB serial port”, and will show the port for each connected DesignaKnit cable link or USB to serial converter.

 Identifying the port number may solve the problem that you were having about the port being unavailable.
 If you are not using a USB to serial converter, and after doing this there is the same problem, please try a different port number that was listed in Device Manager, or attach the cable link to a different connector on the computer.

 If there is now a different kind of problem, click here to start the guide again.

 Using Device Manager to find a cable’s port number

 To return to Cable Links Troubleshooting, click here.